Gradiant/bob.paper.icb2019.gradgpad/doc/index.rst

 ===================================================================================

-Bob package to reproduce the work carried out in chapter "Generalized Presentation Attack Detection: a face anti-spoofing evaluation proposal" in the International Conference on Biometrics, ICB 2019.
+Bob package to reproduce the work carried out in chapter `Generalized Presentation Attack Detection: a face anti-spoofing evaluation proposal <https://arxiv.org/abs/1904.06213>`_ in the International Conference on Biometrics, ICB 2019.
+This package contains scripts to reproduce the results from the paper.
+The GRAD-GPAD is designed on the top of the frameworks presented in the chapter `Challenges of Face Presentation Attack Detection in Real Scenarios <https://link.springer.com/chapter/10.1007/978-3-319-92627-8_12>`_ in the Handbook of Biometric Anti-Spoofing, where from different protocols some of the gaps between research and real scenario deployments, including generalisation, usability, and performance were analysed.

 Abstract
 --------